You must apply in person if:

 - If your intended service does not match the appointment you schedule online, we will not be able to assist you and you will need to re-schedule.

 - You must arrive at least 10 minutes early.

 - You must arrive with identification and all required documents, photos, and photocopies.

 - You must arrive with cash (USD or L) or a credit card to pay for your service

-To schedule an appointment at the U.S. Consular Agency in San Pedro Sula, please click here.
+To schedule an appointment at the U.S. Consular Agency in San Pedro Sula: I acknowledge and agree to these terms.

 Third Party Attendance at Passport and CRBA Appointment Interviews

 Generally, immediate family members may accompany passport or CRBA applicants to their appointment interviews at a U.S. embassy or consulate, and all minor children must be accompanied by a parent or guardian.
 Passport or CRBA applicants also have the option of being accompanied by an attorney at their appointment interview.
 Attendance by any third party, including an attorney, accompanying an applicant is subject to the following parameters designed to ensure an orderly appointment interview process and to maintain the integrity of the adjudication of the application(s):

 - Given space limitations in the consular section, not more than one attendee at a time will be allowed to accompany an applicant (or the applicant’s parent or guardian if the applicant is a minor).